timjs/tophat/reviews/icfp-rebuttal.md

-In this work, we focus on introducing the core concepts of TOP, linking them to a formal description, showing that this description is sane, and puting the resulting language into context by comparing it to other similar systems.
+In this work, we focus on introducing the core concepts of TOP, linking them to a formal description, showing that this description is sane, and putting the resulting language into context by comparing it to other similar systems.
 These four things lead to a holistic description of TOP which can be used for further research as well as implementation.

 In an upcoming article, we are using our system to symbolically execute tasks.
 <!-- Moet zo'n verwijzing er in?  --TS -->
 <!-- Ja!  --mkl -->
-["Proving task properties using symbolic TopHat", under consideration for IFL'19.]
+["Proving task properties using symbolic TopHat", to be submitted to IFL'19.]
 Symbolic execution allows us to prove properties like "breakfast will always be served" (ex 3.1), "passengers always get a seat", and "no two passengers can book the same seat" (ex 2.1).
 It will be possible to relate traces of inputs to tasks and observations on them,